 Color is one of the more fun decisions you get to make when choosing a roof.
-You will be happy to know there are a variety of colors to choose from whether you decide to redo your roof with asphalt shingles, cedar shakes, metal or any other material.
+You will be happy to know there are a variety of colors to choose from whether you decide to redo your roof with asphalt shingles, cedar shakes, metal, or any other material.

 Where do you start when choosing a color?
 Take a look at your roof now.
 Do you think that the color you have perfectly suits your home?
 If so, then you are finished!
 If you want to make a change, here are a few questions and thoughts to help you make the best decision.